 Where to Eat and Drink in Catskill

-Try the Texas version with chili or Italian Hot Dog with onions, peppers and potatoes.
+Try the Texas Dog with chili or Italian Hot Dog with onions, peppers and potatoes.
 Splash on some of Nick’s homemade hot sauce (you can buy some to take home) for an extra kick.

-The food is respectable, but the views are outstanding at this creekside spot.
-Come for a glass of wine and a couple of Lobster Tails ($36.50), and you’re all set.
+The food is decent, but the views are outstanding at this creekside spot.
+Come for a glass of wine and a couple of appetizers, and you’re all set.
 The pours, thank you very much, are generous, providing you with ample time to watch the sunset over the docks.

 Joey LaBianco is master-brewer, while his Mom, Angela, cooks the food at this casual Italian eatery.
-Come for homemade pasta – and wash it down with house-made beer.
+Come for homemade pasta – and wash it down with award-winning house-made beer.